 - Trinitario: is a cross between the first two forms.
 This combines a high-yielding and robust tree with finer beans.
 This variety makes approx. 15 % of world production off.

 Cocoa powder is made with us in trade usually according to origin and not sold by variety.
-It is therefore difficult to determine which variety is contained in the packet.
-The only thing that is certain is that in the world it is mainly the less noble cocoa that prevails, while the criollo is rare.
+It is therefore difficult to determine which variety is included in the packet.
+The only thing that is certain is that in the world it is mainly the less noble variety that prevails, while the criollo is rare.
 You will in trade most likely only the Forastero get to see, unless you go to a deli or specialty store.

-Environmental aspects of cocoa farming
+Environmental aspects of cultivation

 Unfortunately, cocoa production, like all ruthless mass production, Environmentally harmful and is largely based on the Exploitation of small farmers.
 You can find a lot of information about this on the Internet, among other things at the Sustainable Cocoa Forum (German Initiative on Sustainable Cocoa).
 From deforestation of the rainforest to soil erosion and an appalling carbon footprint, conventional cultivation is highly critical.
 Natural habitats and the environment are damaged and the indigenous population is exploited.